 Born in Georgia, Kelly lived on a small farm for the first few years of her life.
-With nothing much to do, she learned how to entertain herself by making mud pies in the dirt.
+With nothing much to do, she learned how to entertain herself by making mud pies and drawing in the dirt.
 Her mother taught her about plants and gardening and art, while her father taught her and her brother how to ride a horse.
-At the age of 11, she moved to Virginia Beach (what a culture shock!) and stayed in Virginia until the age of 24.
+At the age of 11, she moved to Virginia Beach and stayed in Virginia until the age of 24.
 Kelly went to Viriginia Tech and got a degree in Interior Design.
 She continued in that field until she moved to Charleston, SC in 1998.

 In 2014, Kelly and her family made a giant shift in their lives, and moved the family to central Oregon.
 They packed up three dogs, two kids, two studios (one clay and one photography), and headed out west!
 In Oregon, Kelly found an easy transition and has been loving it ever since.
-She has since opened another business called The Wilds, where she and two other co-founders have a hybrid coworking business that is dedicated to the creatives of Bend, Oregon.
-Kelly’s personal studio is there at The Wilds, and she can often be found there, teaching a class, or enjoying some of the amazing craft beer Bend is known for!
+She has since opened another business called The Wilds, where she and one other co-founders have a hybrid coworking business that is dedicated to the creatives of Bend, Oregon.
+Kelly’s personal studio is there at The Wilds, and she can often be found there working, teaching a class, or enjoying some of the amazing craft beer Bend is known for!